 Fire is an increasing risk to our area.
 Mosier Fire provides extensive aid to our neighboring fire districts, including the 2021 fires that threatened the Google data center and the Warm Springs reservation.
-Our own community has experienced multiple close calls in that past 10 years alone: Microwave Fire of 2010, the Oil Train Derailment of 2016, and the Memaloose Fires of 2018 and Mosier Creek Fires in 2020.
+Our own community has experienced multiple close calls in the past 11 years alone: Microwave Fire of 2010, the Oil Train Derailment of 2016, the Memaloose I & II Fires of 2018 and Mosier Creek Fires in 2020.
 We’ve had the national news media trucks parked on 1st Street more times than we’d like.
 Right now, our Mosier Valley Volunteer Firefighters work and train in two outdated buildings.
-The Mosier Center will give them greater ability to protect our community, while providing emergency shelter and help for fires, floods, power outages, and earthquakes.
-And a place to clean their equipment without having to leave town.
+The Mosier Center will give them greater ability to protect our community, while providing emergency shelter and help for fires, floods, power outages, and earthquakes, as well as a place to clean their equipment without having to leave town.

 This building will provide a food pantry, gathering space, and emerging small business opportunities for our diverse and growing community.
 The City’s Hispanic community is served by our local school, two new lunch carts and three businesses.
 Their contributions to our community are culturally broad and have proven entrepreneurial and a benefit to all.
 This building will facilitate additional local economic development through a community gathering space and commercial kitchen.
 It will also provide a Food Pantry & Space for Emergency Shelter to support our community in times of need.

 100 years ago three of our most iconic structures were added to Mosier: the school, the Fruit Growers and the bridge on Hwy 30 crossing Mosier Creek.
 We see Mosier Center not only as a way to boost the vibrancy of our main street today but as our gift to the community of Mosier in 2120.